The stereotype is that Canadians overuse the word “eh” – you know, as in “We are all Canucks, eh?”

 I loved to see all of the families out in the park, riding bikes, walking, jogging, and rollerblading together.
 I learned later that it was Family Day weekend in British Columbia, which probably explained the multi-generational crowds.
 A government holiday dedicated to spending time with your family – how could that be anything but charming?

 Even though the weather was clear and partly sunny that day, it wasn’t exactly warm (about 45 degrees), so we decided to stop after our bike ride for a hot drink at the Lobby Lounge in the Fairmont’s ultra-chic Pacific Rim Hotel.
 There, our bartender – a personable young Australian – created a hot toddy for us, using chai tea and brandy.
-Lovely.
+All very cozy!

 It was after our invigorating bike ride and fortifying warm drink that we decided to soak up some of the hockey ambiance in Gastown.
 We opted not to go to the game, but chose The Pint for its proximity and atmosphere.
 The multi-level restaurant was huge, with several bars, many, many tables and booths, and multiple TVs showing the game.
 We noticed that the buzz seemed to die down a bit as the start of the game approached.
 More a pre-game-drink than a watch-the-game spot.